 It was a flight like dozens of others I’d taken in the summertime: delayed due to thunderstorms, with the prospect of climbing into bed much later than planned.

 When I finally boarded the flight from Nashville after a day’s work on our campaign to save Music Row, it barely registered that my two seatmates had stashed guitars in the luggage bin.
 This was Nashville, after all.
 I mumbled a couple of hellos, and promptly fell into my customary power nap.
 Waking up thirty minutes later, my laptop was opened as I started work on a project that was overdue.

 I mentioned the music of Stephen Bennett, a harp guitar devotee, whose music I happened to be listening to at that moment on my iPad.
 She replied that she knew Stephen, and then seeing that the terrific guitarist and composer Alex De Grassi was next in my musical queue, she said “I’m playing with Alex next week.”
 She followed that by asking if I knew Tommy Emmanuel, another stellar guitarist.
 I replied that I knew his music, but didn’t know him personally, upon which she handed me her headphones and played a video from a recent concert where he joined her for an impromptu—and beautiful—duet on one of her compositions.

 At this point I stuck out my hand and said, “Hi, I’m David Brown.”
 She replied, “I’m Muriel Anderson.”

 Oh my goodness.
-I was sitting next to the woman who I’d proclaimed my love for to God and the internet, after hearing her version of the Beatles tune Day Tripper.
-I had wandered all over BWI airport several years ago trying to find where she was going to play in a gig promoted as BWI Live.
+I was sitting next to the woman whom I’d proclaimed my love for to God and the internet, after hearing her version of the Beatles tune Day Tripper.
+And I had wandered all over BWI airport several years ago trying to find where she was going to play in a gig promoted as BWI Live.